Diagnostic ImagingInformation for patients on preparing for CT and MRI scans

-Advanced imaging, which includes CT, MRI, and ultrasound is offered at our Beacon Hill and Canyon Park locations.
+CT, MRI, and ultrasound are available at PacMed Beacon Hill and Canyon Park locations.
 Diagnostic X-ray exams are available at all clinic sites.

 Magnetic Resonance Imaging (MRI)